accesscode-2-1/unit-3-project/deliverables/WeeklyRetroTemplate.md

   *  What still puzzles us?

-**Additional Topics to Discuss**:
+**Potential Other Questions to Discuss**:

-  *  Compare your work planned with what your work completion.
+  *  Compare your work planned with what your work completed.

   *  Is the divison of roles in your team working?